bd452/swift-vibrant/README.md

 ## Installation

-swiftVibrant is available through [CocoaPods](https://cocoapods.org).
+swift-vibrant is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby